bosley/sxs/docs/core/core.md

 # SXS Core Runtime Orchestrator

-`Note`: I had an AI generate this (GPT5.1) then I had another AI (sonnet 4.5) validate it, then I validated it.
-It appeard correct.

 ## Overview

 The SXS core (`core_c`) is the top-level orchestrator responsible for coordinating the entire runtime system.
 It creates and manages the imports subsystem, kernels subsystem, type checking, parsing, and primary interpreter execution.
 The core enforces a strict initialization sequence, manages bidirectional context wiring, and implements a two-phase locking protocol to ensure safe and predictable program execution.